EasonLiaw/Drug_Prescription_Cost_Analysis/README.md

 In recent years, the spending cost of drugs prescribed by GP practices rises every year, and this figure certainly increased exponentially with the rapid production of immunological products and vaccines.
 By designing an interactive dashboard for cost analysis, NHS would be able to obtain hidden insights related to the cost of drugs prescribed by GP practices from different levels of detail and the government would also be able to use this dashboard for allocating their annual budget, especially for NHS to cover the cost of drugs prescribed.

+For more details, refer to the following website for access to the interactive Tableau dashboard: https://public.tableau.com/app/profile/yi.xian.liaw/viz/NHSCostAnalysisDashboard/CostAnalysisbyCountyPracticeID

 ---

 ## Project Goals & Objectives